Table of Contents[Hide][Show]

 You will need:

-- Christmas fabric of choice: There are some really cute prints available online, but I really recommend supporting a local store and you can find some great deals on Christmas fabric after Christmas.
+- Christmas fabric of choice: I really recommend supporting a local store and you can find some great deals on Christmas fabric after Christmas.

 - Pinking shears: Not absolutely necessary, but these pinking shears cut the edges of the fabric in a zig-zag so it won’t fray.
 This will help the bags last even longer and can also remove the step of sewing a hem across the top if you don’t mind a zig-zag as the finished edge.